 A: For a less costly alternative, try getting a loan from a bank, a credit union, a finance company, a friend or relative, or asking for an advance from your employer.
 You might also consider using a pawn shop.
 Some people have been using auto title loans as an alternative, but the interest rate for an auto title loan can be high, and you would also be putting up the title to your vehicle as collateral for the loan (meaning that you could lose your car if you don’t pay off your loan).

 To get help so that you can avoid this type of problem in the future, you may want to consider getting financial counseling from a nonprofit credit counseling service, such as a service that is a member of the National Foundation for Consumer Credit (NFCC).

 Q: I just took out a payday loan.
 The lender said it would be a criminal offense if I didn’t have sufficient funds in my account on the due date.
 Is that true?

 A: Because your check was postdated, the lender would NOT expect you to have sufficient funds on the same date you gave the lender your check, and if you don’t have sufficient funds on the due date, the lender could roll over your loan.
 You would not be committing a criminal offense unless you gave the lender a check knowing you would have no funds to cover it on the due date and you clearly intended to defraud the lender.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Akron attorney Terry Zimmerman of Kaffen & Zimmerman, and Richard S. Korn, financial and credit counselor
+It was prepared by Akron attorney Terry Zimmerman and Richard S. Korn, financial consumer credit counselor

 at W.A.R.M.
 (Westerville Area Resource Ministry).